leecrossley/functionaljs-docs/collections/nub-unique/index.md

 title: Unique items from array (nub)
-description: fjs.nub returns items from an array while the iterator function returns true.
+description: fjs.nub returns items from an array that are unique.
 ---

 ## fjs.nub